Tatau: Pan Borneo Highway project

-As the part of the Pan Borneo Highway, Tatau is put into works package contract (WPC09) from Sg.
+As the part of the Pan Borneo Highway, Tatau is part of a works package contract (WPC09) from Sg.
 Arip Bridge to Bintulu Airport Junction.
 The main proposal is upgrading the existing road from two way lane to four way two lane and constructing a new parallel bridges alongside of the project, including the main Batang Tatau Bridge.
-It was taken by the turnkey contractor, Lebuhraya Borneo Utara (LBU) Sdn Bhd and the main contractor of this WPC is KKBWCT Joint Venture Sdn Bhd.
+It was taken by the turnkey contractor, Lebuhraya Borneo Utara Sdn Bhd and the main contractor of this WPC is KKBWCT Joint Venture Sdn Bhd.

+Government

+The entire Tatau district was governed by Bintulu Development Authority meanwhile its sub-district, Kuala Tatau, which links it to Balingian in Mukah district, are under the administration of Dalat and Mukah District Council.